 - A: Scleral lenses hide abnormalities on the eye's surface and may improve vision over other types of correction.
 However, you’ll probably need to wear glasses over the lenses to see clearly at all distances, particularly if you're over 40 and require reading glasses for close work.

-Elevated Eyecare provides scleral lenses to patients from McDonough, Morrow, Ellenwood, and Jonesboro, Georgia and surrounding communities.
+Elevated Eyecare provides scleral lenses to patients from McDonough, Stockbridge, Ellenwood, and Jonesboro, Georgia and surrounding communities.